FILTER

 Results

-Snowfinches select weather protected cavities with warm microclimate and in close to snow patches.
-Nestlings grow better during snowmelt, when Snowfinches find insect larvae in the meltwater, compared to after snowmelt.
+Snowfinches select weather protected cavities with warm microclimate and in close proximity to snow patches.
+Along melting snow patches, Snowfinches find insect larvae to feed their nestlings.
+For the nestlings, it is better to grow upduring snowmelt compared to after snowmelt because they grow heavier and survive their first year better.
 Therefore, it is not surprising that most broods hatch during snowmelt.
 However, over the past 20 years at elevations below 2300m, snowmelt advanced by up to two weeks whereas Snowfinch hatching date did not.
 Consequently, today more broods are raised under suboptimal conditions.
 Further, in years with warm summers, females disappear but not the males.
 First observations reveal sexual differences in social behaviour and winter ecology.

 Project partner(s)